flowdock/api-docs/docs/How-To-Integrate.md

 You can now test the integration flow by going to your [Applications page](https://www.flowdock.com/account/authorized_applications), selecting your application and clicking Start setup process after choosing a target flow.
 If everything goes well, you should see a message about a new integration in your flow.

 <div id="/post-inbox"></div>
-## 4. Post messages to the team inbox
+## 4. Post messages to the flow

-Your integration should now be ready to start delivering messages to the flow.
+Your integration should now be ready to start delivering messages to the team inbox.
 All messages should be sent to the [messages endpoint](messages) (described below) using `flow_token` to authenticate and identify the target flow.

 Example request: